 Some fancy letterpress invites go as high as $5 to $7 per invitation — yikes.
 Instead, choose to print simple, less costly invitations; you’ll be amazed at the beautiful options that exist.

 One of my favorite online printing presses is Minted, where you can choose beautiful wedding invites for an affordable price.

-3. Skip the catered, sit-down dinner
+3. Skip the catered, sit-down dinner to maximize your budget

 Skipping the fancy catered dinner is how to plan a wedding on a budget easily.
 Most wedding venues offer in-house catering services because they make a ton of money on the huge markups involved.